 - Experience.
-Each year, Mayo Clinic doctors treat thousands of people for colon polyps and perform more than 35,000 colonoscopies, the primary test for colon polyps.
-Mayo specialists have treated thousands of people with rare polyp disorders that often are associated with hereditary colorectal cancer.
+Each year, Mayo Clinic doctors perform more than 23,000 colonoscopies, the primary test for colon polyps.
+Mayo specialists also have experience treating people with rare hereditary polyp disorders.

 - Advanced techniques.
 Mayo Clinic specialists use the latest imaging tools to find colon polyps and determine if they are cancerous.
-Mayo digestive disease specialists (gastroenterologists) and colorectal surgeons are committed to using minimally invasive procedures to treat even very large polyps and early cancers.
+Mayo Clinic surgeons are committed to using minimally invasive procedures to treat even very large polyps and early cancers.

 - Efficient care.
-At Mayo Clinic colon polyps are usually removed when they are found or later that day sparing you an extra trip to the doctor and another round of bowel preparation.
+At Mayo Clinic, colon polyps are usually removed when they are found or later that day, sparing you an extra trip to the clinic and another round of bowel preparation.